gmac/backboneconf-learning/README.md

  - Distilled research from the ACTFL...
  - Does this seem relevant to software engineers?
- - BONUS: also forestalls degenerative diseases of the brain!
+ - BONUS: it also forestalls degenerative diseases of the brain!

  So: